fent/node-ytdl-core/README.md

 #### Event: 'response'
 * `http.ServerResponse` - Response.

 Emitted when the video response has been found, and has started downloading.
 Can be used to get the size of download.
-This is also emitted if there is an error with the download.
+This is also emitted if there is an error with the download or it needs to reconnect to YouTube.

 #### Event: 'progress'
 * `number` - Percentage.
 * `number` - Start.
 * `number` - End.
-* `number` - Downloaded.
+* `number` - Total downloaded.
-* `number` - Chunk.
+* `number` - Chunk length.

 Emitted whenever a new chunk is received.
 Passes values descriping the download progress and the parsed percentage.